gabebw/vim-spec-runner/README.md

     rake

-## Vim problems on OSX

-If you get errors about `Vimrunner`, try installing MacVim:
+If you get errors on OSX about `Vimrunner`, try installing MacVim then re-running the specs:

     $ brew install macvim